jasenmh/kubepi/README.md

 ## Raspberry Pi image
 I started with the current, stock Stretch-lite.
 I added the file `/boot/ssh` to enable SSH logins.
 I then added a `/etc/dhcpd.conf` file to specify static IPs and my local DNS proxy.
-I also enabled containers in the kernel and added my public SSH key to the `authorized_keys` file to make life easier.
+I also enabled containers in the kernel.

-Once I started each node, I manually upgraded the machine with `apt` and installed Puppet and Git CLI to enable the rest of the installs via the `make_node.sh` script.
+Once I started each node, I manually upgraded the machine with `apt` and installed the rest via the `make_node.sh` script.

 ## scripts
 These scripts are used to make the k8s nodes: setting up hostnames, ip